sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 {% endhighlight %}

-I am using "ReactiveFormsModule" module in this example.
+I am using `ReactiveFormsModule` module in this example.
 Please read this article on [Model Drive Forms](https://scotch.io/tutorials/using-angular-2s-model-driven-forms-with-formgroup-and-formcontrol) for better understanding.

-The only element we want to focus here on is the "input" element:
+The only element we want to focus here on is the `input` element:

 {% highlight html %}
 <input name="date" type="text" formControlName="username"